-Abraham Lincoln was born in Hodgenville, Kentucky, on February 12, 1809 to a farmer, Thomas Lincoln, and his wife, Nancy (née.
+Abraham Lincoln was born near Hodgenville, Kentucky, on February 12, 1809 to a farmer, Thomas Lincoln, and his wife, Nancy (née.
 Hanks) Lincoln.
 Though he had limited access to education, young Lincoln read extensively when not working on the family farm.
 In early adulthood, he worked on a flatboat transporting produce on the Mississippi River, as a store clerk, postmaster, and surveyor.
 Ambitious and likeable, he was elected to the Illinois legislature in 1834, studied for and passed the bar exam in 1836, and began practicing law in 1837.

 Lincoln ran for and won a seat in Congress as a Whig in 1846, but did not enter the national stage until 1858, when he ran against Stephen Douglas for a Senate seat.
 Although Lincoln lost this election, he gained fame for his articulate positions on slavery and states’ rights in the Lincoln-Douglas debates, and subsequently won the Republican presidential nomination.
 Without the support of even one southern state, he won the presidency in the election of 1860.
 Southern secession began soon after, leaving Lincoln with one of the greatest challenges faced by the United States: reunification.

 In his first term as president, Lincoln made the difficult decision to declare war on the seceded southern states.
 On January 1, 1863, he released his famous Emancipation Proclamation, which abolished slavery in the United States.
 Although the Proclamation didn’t take effect in the south until after the war, it was a significant step towards liberty and pinpointed the meaning of the war: not just reunification of the states, but the end of American slavery.